Often the main symptom is a skin burn, but not all serious injuries are visible.

 The severity of the injury ranges from minor to fatal and is determined by the following factors:

 The intensity of the current is measured in volts and amperes.
 Ordinary household current in the United States is 110 to 220 volts.
-A standard electrical outlet is 110 volts, and 220 volts is used for large appliances such as dryers or refrigerators.
+In many other countries, standard household current is 220 volts.
+A standard electrical outlet in the US is 110 volts, and 220 volts is used for large appliances such as dryers or refrigerators.
 Anything over 500 volts is considered high voltage.
 High voltage can jump (arc) through the air anywhere from an inch up to several feet, depending on the voltage.
 Thus, a person may be injured simply by coming too close to a high-voltage line.
 High voltage causes more severe injuries than low voltage and is more likely to cause internal damage.

 Electrical current is categorized as direct current (DC) or alternating current (AC).
 Direct current, such as current generated by batteries, flows in the same direction constantly.
-Alternating current, such as current available through household wall sockets in the United States and Europe, changes direction 50 to 60 times per second.
+Alternating current, such as current available through household wall sockets connected to the power grid, changes direction 50 to 60 times per second.
 Alternating current is more dangerous than direct current.
 Direct current tends to cause a single muscle contraction often strong enough to force people away from the current’s source.
 Alternating current causes a continuing muscle contraction, often preventing people from releasing their grip on the current’s source.
 As a result, exposure may be prolonged.
 Even a small amount of alternating current—barely enough to be felt as a mild shock—may cause the grip to freeze.
 Slightly more alternating current can cause the chest muscles to contract, making breathing impossible.
 Even more current can cause deadly abnormal heart rhythms (arrhythmias).